 7. You Can Sue a Minor for Breach of Contract

-But there is a major problem for you here.
+But there is a significant problem for you here.
 That problem is that in most states, minors can disavow — essentially get out of — virtually all contracts if they do so by the age of majority.

 8. You Can Sue a Minor for Intentional Infliction of Emotional Distress

 Finally, you have had enough.
 The contract fiasco was the last straw.
 This kid has driven you crazy, and your therapist will back you up.
 You can sue the kid for intentional infliction of emotional distress.
-We discuss the tort (civil wrong) of intentional infliction of emotional distress here.

-If You Are Thinking About Suing A Minor, Consider Contacting a Lawyer
+If You Are Thinking About Suing a Minor, Consider Contacting a Lawyer

 Suing a Minor Before Time Runs Out